Flows – The Game Changer for Next-Generation AI Systems

 A “top classifier” – a flow that can tell one of our seven top categories of a fashion product image.

-Similar to categorization or tagging, there are two basic nodes for object detection: Detection Task for simple execution of a given task and Object Selector, which enables the processing of the detected objects.
+Similar to categorization or tagging, there are two basic nodes for object detection: the Detection Task for simple execution of a given task and Object Selector, which enables the processing of the detected objects.

 Object Selector will call the object detection task.
 The detected objects will be extracted out of the image and passed further to any of the available nodes.
 Yes, any of them!
 Even another Object Selector, if, for example, you need to first detect people and then detect clothes on each person separately.